Eolu/inclip/README.md

     inclip
         Echo clipboard content
     inclip diff [file] [args...]
         Perform a comparison of clipboard content against a file or other clipboard content.
 On Mac nad Linux, accepts all args that the `diff` command accepts.
 On Windows, accepts all args that the `fc.exe` command accepts.
 The only important note to make is that if a file is included, it must come before all other arguments that would usually be passed to diff or fc.exe.
 ```

-### Planned Features

-Allow arguments that the Linux diff or the windows FC command would allow for full control over the diff.
-This should be fairly simple to implement.